trial-and-3rror/trial-and-3rror.github.io/_posts/2025/2025-01-07-Hello-World.md

 **First-gen** humor was wildly different to mine.
 Conversations flowed really after the alcohol did and, for the most part, I felt I wasn't Indian enough for them to really consider hanging out with me in sober situations.

-**Second-gens** seemed far more comfortable with themseles.
+**Second-gens** seemed far more comfortable with themselves.
 They had grown up with other second-gen friends and enjoyed more frequent and deeper exchanges in both the local and Indian cultures.
 They had learned how to balance being Indian without the awkwardness I often felt being Indian among friends.
 They were far more comfortable with the hyphenated 'X-Indian' identity and appreciative of the desi-ness of other second-gens, built by attending cultural and religious events with people of similar age.

 My limited involvement with/in Indian groups meant I never made those connections.
 My Indian-ness had always been a source of novelty to my friends and I was far less comfortable being both Indian with white people and white with Indians.